DOI-USGS/gems-tools-pro/README.md

 GeMS Tools

-This repository contains an ArcGIS toolbox and associated scripts and resources for creating, manipulating, and validating GeMS-style geologic map databases, as well as documentation.
+This repository contains an ArcGIS toolbox and associated Python scripts and resources for creating, manipulating, and validating GeMS-style geologic map databases, as well as documentation.
 See the Docs folder for more information.

 For information on the GeMS database schema, see http://ngmdb.usgs.gov/Info/standards/GeMS/